Julio C. de Paula

 Professor of Chemistry

-I am a Professor of Chemistry and a member of the Environmental Studies Steering Committee at Lewis & Clark College.
-I also co-direct, with Prof. Paulette Bierzychudek, the Pathways to Success in STEM Program.
+I am a Professor of Chemistry and co-director, with Prof. Paulette Bierzychudek, of the Pathways to Success in STEM Program.

 I have taught courses in general chemistry, physical chemistry, inorganic chemistry, instrumental analysis, biophysical chemistry, bioinorganic chemistry, environmental chemistry, nanoscience, and writing.

 During the 2017-2018 academic year I will teach General Chemistry I (CHEM 110), General Chemistry I Laboratory (CHEM 110L), Chemistry Seminar (CHEM 405), Physical Chemistry Laboratory (CHEM 365), and Analytical Spectroscopy (CHEM 370).

 After 16 years at Haverford College, I moved to Lewis & Clark College in 2005.
 While on professional leave from 2010 to 2012, I was a Program Director in the Chemistry Division of the National Science Foundation.

 I have received a Christian and Mary Lindback Award for Distinguished Teaching and a Henry Dreyfus Teacher-Scholar Award.
 In 2015 I was named a Cottrell Scholar by the Research Corporation for Science Advancement.